ollprogram/TwitchDiscordBridge/README.md

 When someone will send something on a specified channel on Discord, the same message will be sent to a specified Twitch chat, and reversely.

+>⚠️ This application is designed to process a high volume of messages.
+However, due to Twitch’s low request rate limit, latency may occur on channels with significant activity.
+Therefore, using TwitchDiscordBridge on highly active channels is not recommended.

+>⚠️ Using TwitchDiscordBridge on channels you do not own or for which you do not have moderator rights is not recommended.

 ---

 > In this project, I'm often referring to a "Bridge".
 But, what does a "Bridge" represent in this project?